lammps/lammps/doc/src/angle_lepton.rst

 .. versionadded:: TBD

-Angle style *lepton* computes angular interactions between three atoms, between which an angle has been defined, based on evaluating strings.
+Angle style *lepton* computes angular interactions between three atoms with a custom potential function.
 The potential function must be provided as an expression string using "theta" as the angle variable relative to the reference angle :math:`\theta_0` which is provided as an angle coefficient.
-For example `"200.0*theta^2"` represents a harmonic potential with a force constant *K* of 200.0 energy units:
+For example `"200.0*theta^2"` represents a :doc:`harmonic angle <angle_harmonic>` potential with a force constant *K* of 200.0 energy units:

 .. math::